Perfectly charred grilled vegetables that are tender and full of flavor. The best summer side dish that can be ready in 20 minutes or less!

 Feel free to use whatever veggies and seasonings you have on hand.
 The marinade is simple and really lets the natural flavors of the grilled vegetables shine through.
 You can add fresh herbs to the oil mixture as well.

 Whenever we’re grilling vegetables, I love to make the rest of our dinner on the grill as well.
-I’ll either add on some grilled chicken, hamburgers or grilled salmon, as well as some grilled fruit kabobs.
+I’ll either add on some grilled chicken, this hamburger recipe or grilled salmon, as well as some grilled fruit kabobs.
 Talk about the ultimate summer meal!

 You can pretty much grill any vegetable you like.
-I’ve listed out some of my favorites below, but feel free to add in any extras that you prefer like grilled sweet potatoes.
+I’ve listed out some of my favorites below, but feel free to add in any extras that you prefer like grilled sweet potatoes or this grilled potatoes recipe.

 - Corn on the cob: When making grilled corn, you can either wrap in foil or place right on top of the grill.